orchidsoftware/orchid.software/docs/en/docs/field.md

 Result is an array with keys of `min`, `max`.

-## Creating Custom Fields
+## Custom Fields Creation

-To create your own custom fields, check out the page "[Builder](/en/docs/builder)" in the documentation.
+To create custom fields, refer to the "Builder" page in the documentation.
+This page provides a straightforward guide on how to create and customize fields according to your requirements.
+Access the "Builder" page by clicking here: [Builder](/en/docs/builder).